-The framework of the Digital Life Planner business model has been completed.
+The framework of the Digital Life Plan business model has been completed.
 Stocks of roadmaps have been accumulated as well.
 Team-based human resource development is ongoing.
-While maintaining dialogue with premium members, a team of three to five members supports recruitment activities, invites a successful candidate to join the team, and then divide itself into two teams to create a new team, in an amoeba-like manner.
+While maintaining dialogue with premium members, a Works of three to five members supports recruitment activities, invites a successful candidate to join the Works, and then divides itself in an amoeba-like manner into two Works to create a new Works.

 In other words, the Company has put a teal (evolutionary) organization model into practice, rather than seeking to drive the organization in a conventional, top-down manner.
-The today's younger generation is sympathetic with this type of organization model more than others.
-This is a suitable mechanism for the Company to promote the business to support the GIGA initiative, which aims to provide a PC together with the telecommunication capability to every elementary and junior high school student and to utilize them for education.
+The today's younger